Table of Contents

 A sign of beauty

-We know from a young age to distinguish that straightness looks good and straightness is sick.
+We know from a young age to notice that straightness looks good and straightness is sick.

-We receive a signal about beauty from the marrow because such beauty shows fertility, which gave us an option to transfer our genes.
+We receive a signal about beauty from the brain because such beauty shows fertility, which gave us the option to pass on our genes.

 Does the body know how to signal a lack of minerals and the like?

-As animals lick mineral reserves when they feel a lack, is the desire for salt something similar in us?
-Do we have a thirst for minerals like a thirst for water?
+When animals sense a lack of minerals, they lick mineral feeders.
+Is our desire for salt a similar signal of the body?
+Do we have a thirst for minerals like the feeling of thirst for water?
 Desire to meat?

-There is a signal about fresh and hot food that tastes best to us, and for good reasons, it is easier to digest, more nutritious, and with less bad bacteria.
+There is a signal from the body about fresh and warm food that tastes best to us, and for good reasons, it is easier to digest, more nutritious and with less bad bacteria.
 In my opinion, and this is a bit of a gamble, the body knows how to signal a lack of minerals by wanting to eat meat mainly.
 I personally sometimes feel it.
 I don’t eat many types of food at the same time, for example pickled teff bread with fish, beef with bone marrow or goat yogurt with roasted plantains.
-I believe that flooding the world with many types of food blurs the signal to eat a certain type of food that contains minerals that we lack, but as mentioned this is a bet I make because I see the animals that lick mineral stores and our love for salt, and it also makes sense from an evolutionary point of view that animals would feel a lack and want to eat from food that has the ingredient they are missing.
+I believe that flooding the world with many types of food blurs the signal to eat a certain type of food that contains minerals that we lack, but as mentioned this is a bet I make from observing animals that lick mineral stores, from our love for salt, and it also makes sense from an evolutionary point of view that animals would feel a lack and want to eat food that has it the ingredient they lack.

-How is sourdough bread and goat yogurt suitable for humans and still sour?
+How are sourdough bread and sour goat yogurt still suitable for humans?

 Good question!
-Bread or any other grain that has been leavened is suitable for us even though it is sour and the logical explanation is that it is new in our evolution, it is probably one of the exceptions, and indeed in sourdough there are many lactobacillus bacteria that we recognize as expected as sour.
+Bread or any other grain that we have leavened is suitable for us even though it is sour and the logical explanation is that it is new in our evolution, it is probably one of the exceptions, and indeed there are many lactobacillus bacteria in sourdough that we recognize as expected as sour.
 The same is true of sour yogurt for us, but it is much more suitable for us than milk, because of the lactobacillus bacteria.
 The leavened bread will only be good for us after baking, while the yogurt does not require heating.
 While both sourdough and yogurt involve lactic acid bacteria in their fermentation processes, the specific bacteria involved are usually different.

 Yogurt is mainly produced by fermenting milk through the action of lactic acid bacteria, especially Streptococcus thermophilus and Lactobacillus bulgaricus.
 These two types of bacteria work together to convert lactose, the sugar in milk, into lactic acid, which thickens the milk and gives yogurt the sour taste characteristic of yogurt and a product with bacteria, but this time they are good for us.